wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 <p align="justify">

-Furthermore, at the last stage which had 6000 users the average response time for all pages that are tested increases sharply up to 12000 ms which a huge difference compared to the stage before 5000 users and the website application starts to return ***“This site can’t be reached”*** also when trying to navigate to other pages as it will take more than 10 seconds to retrieve the website back. </p>
+Furthermore, at the last stage which had 6000 users the average response time for all pages that are tested increases sharply up to 12000 ms which a huge difference compared to the stage before 5000 users and the website application starts to return ***“This site can’t be reached”*** and when trying to navigate to other pages it will take more than 10 seconds to retrieve the website back. </p>

 <p align="justify">
 Next, the CPU usage reaches the peak of 93% when there are 6000 users which shows that the CPU is overloaded as there are too many requests that come in a short period of time.
 The privilege percentage also increased more than 40% that led to usage of the operating system between user and kernel exceeding normal usage.</p>